ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/index.md

 1. **Setup**: Follow the Quick Start guide to deploy AI Server.
 2. **Configuration**: Use the Admin Portal to add your AI providers and generate API keys.
-3. **Integration**: Choose your preferred language and use ServiceStack's Add ServiceStack Reference to generate type-safe client libraries.
+3. **Integration**: Choose your preferred language and use AI Server's type-safe APIs to make requests with AI providers, including directly with OpenAI compatible APIs.
 4. **Development**: Start making API calls to AI Server from your application, leveraging the full suite of AI capabilities.

 ## Learn More